Matthieu114/React-Chat-App/README.md

 - To get the best CSS use, Mozilla or Chrome

-_how to start and use the application, run the tests, ..._
+_how to start and use the application_

 - Clone this repository, from your local machine:
   ```